Prospects for joint multiband detection of intermediate-mass black holes by LGWA and the Einstein Telescope: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the National SKA Program of China (Grants Nos.
-2022SKA0110200 and 2022SKA0110203), the National Natural Science Foundation of China (Grants Nos.
-12473001, 11975072, 11875102, and 11835009), the China Manned Space Program (Grant No. CMS-CSST-2025-A02), and the 111 Project (Grant No. B16009).
+This work was supported by the National Natural Science Foundation of China (Grants Nos.
+12575049, 12533001, and 12473001), the National SKA Program of China (Grants Nos.
+2022SKA0110200 and 2022SKA0110203), the China Manned Space Program (Grant No. CMS-CSST-2025-A02), and the 111 Project (Grant No. B16009).